ratgdo/homekit-ratgdo/README.md

 The footer of the webpage displays useful information that can help project contributors assist with diagnosing a problem.
 The ESP8266 is a low-memory device so monitoring actual memory usage is first place to start.
 Whenever you connect to the webpage, the firmware reports memory utilization every second... current available free heap, the lowest value that free heap has reached since last reboot, and the minimum available stack reached since last reboot.

 In addition the last reboot date and time is reported (calculated by subtracting up-time from current time).
 If the last reboot was caused by a system crash then an additonal line will display the number of times it crashed with options to display the crash log, and to clear the crash log.

+The _lastDoorChange_ will show the date and time that the door was last opened or closed.
+This is not saved across reboots, so it will show as unknown after a reboot.

 ### Display log